Go-live checklist

 Use the live APIs and JavaScript SDK

-Make sure that the production environment of your webshop uses the live URLs to the following Nexi Checkout resources:
+Make sure that the production environment of your webshop uses the live URLs to the following Checkout resources:

 - The REST APIs (Payment API, Boarding API, and Reporting API).
 See the section Environment and base addresses in the API reference.